Mecca (company): Operations

 Jo Horgan leads the business with her husband Peter Wetenhall who is co-owner and co-chief executive.
 The company's headquarters and support centre is located in Richmond.
 Horgan was named Melburnian of the Year in the 2025 Melbourne Awards.

-There are over 100 Mecca stores across Australia and New Zealand.
+There are over 110 Mecca stores across Australia and New Zealand.
 Mecca has three types of stores: Mecca Cosmetica, the original prestige boutique concept; Mecca Maxima, aimed at younger consumers; and Mecca, which combines both concepts.
 Additionally, Mecca has concessions in seven Myer department stores, as of 2023.
 Some Mecca stores also offer services such as ear piercing, facials, injectables, brow shaping and blow dries.

-Most of the brands Mecca stocks (around 70% in 2024) are exclusive to the company in Australia.
-Mecca manages sales, marketing and distribution for its brands.
+The company stocks products from over 200 brands, a majority of which (around 80% in 2025) are exclusive to the company in Australia.
+Mecca manages sales, marketing and distribution for the brands.
 Mecca's private label brands are Mecca Cosmetica, Mecca Max, Kit and Mecca-ssentials.

-The company has over 7400 employees.
+The company has over 8000 employees, of which 95% are female.
 Staff receive 200 hours of training in their first year.
 Meccaversity—the company's beauty education portal—was developed and launched for employees in May 2020 and later opened up to customers.
-Mecca services 4.5 million customers across Australia.
 Mecca's loyalty program is called Beauty Loop.
 It has 2.9 million members, as of 2025.

-Charitable contributions

-In 2017, Mecca launched its social change program, M-Power, which donates money to a number of charities.
-In 2022, M-Power was relaunched, with the company committing $25 million over five years to advancing gender equality.

-Mumbai-born, London-based designer Nipa Doshi was selected as the recipient of the 2025 Mecca x NGV Women in Design Commission, a series inviting designers to create new work for the NGV collection.